Botox Thousand Oaks

 Women who are pregnant or nursing should not receive Botox.
 Those with certain neuromuscular disorders (e.g. myasthenia gravis) should not use it.
 Anyone who has had an allergic reaction to Botox in the past (or any of the ingredients in it) should not receive a second injection.
-Talk to your surgeon at the Kryger Institute to find out if you should not use Botox for any reason.
+Talk to one of our board-certified surgeons at the Kryger Institute to find out if you should not use Botox for any reason.

 Is there generic Botox?